dinupa1/vertexML/README.md

 Y = [x, y, z]
 ```

-If you want to create a custom data the change the `ProcessData.py` module in the `source-files` directory.
+If you want to create a custom data the change the `ProcessData.py` module in the `source` directory.
 Then run the `process_data.sh` file to save the raw data to `.pt` format in the `data/processed` directory.

 ## Testing the Module